MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-silent-account-configuration.md

 5. Click the **Sign In** button on the dialog.

 6. The dialog should switch to a "signing in" page with a spinning icon for a few seconds.
-It should then proceed to the next part of the wizard without asking for a password.
+It should then continue to the next part of the wizard without asking for a password.

 7. If you do not get a password prompt, congratulations, your auth environment is properly configured and SilentAccountConfig should work for your users.

-8. If you do see a password prompt, the environment is not configured properly for silent sign on.
+8. If you do see a password prompt, the environment is not configured properly for silent sign-on.
 This could be due to a problem with how the machine is domain joined (for example, a trust relationship problem), a problem with ADFS configuration, an AAD CA policy requiring user interaction, you didn't provide the same user email address as the one used to sign into Windows, or some other reason.
 You will need to resolve whatever is blocking silent sign on before SilentAccountConfig will work for you.

 9. Remove the EnableADAL key you added in step 1: